Dysphagia in Children

 How is dysphagia diagnosed in a child?

-Your child’s healthcare provider will ask about your child’s health history.
-Then, he or she will give your child an exam.
+Your child’s healthcare provider will ask about your child’s health history and do a physical exam.
 The healthcare provider will also ask about how your child eats and if you notice any problems during feedings.